4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Little Adam’s Peak

-Taking a hike up to Little Adams Peak is one of the must-do activities in Ella.
+One of the must-do activities in Ella is hiking up Little Adams Peak.
 Little Adam’s Peak is 1141 m in height and is a gradual and moderate hike.

 The hike is great for walkers who don’t fancy trekking up the full-size 2,243m Adams Peak.
 This shorter and less challenging hike still offers beautiful scenic views.